Data-drone/data_eng_kube/jupyterhub/README.md

 ```

 Updating the Jupyterhub config:
-Chaging the `config.yaml` doesn't require updating the version?
+Changing the `config.yaml` doesn't require updating the version?

 ```{bash}